citygml4j/ade-xjc/README.md

 The intended scenario is to use citygml4j to parse or write a CityGML instance document with ADE content. citygml4j provides the class `ADEComponent` that will give you access to the ADE content through an `org.w3c.dom.Element` DOM object.
 You can either manually parse or create this DOM element or, more conveniently, use the JAXB classes generated with ade-xjc for this purpose.

 citygml4j comes with a sample program that illustrates this scenario.
 The sample program is available in the subfolder `citygml4j-<version>/samples/handling_ade/unmarshalling_ade_using_jaxb` where you built the citygml4j library.

+Note that you need to check which version of citygml4j is supposed by your version of ade-xjc.
+Use the following command to find out.

+    % java -jar ade-xjc.jar -version